The Neptune Islands

 The Neptune Islands were named by English Explorer, Matthew Flinders in 1802.
 He named them such because they seemed so remote and inaccessible.
 Sailing by, he left their unique environment untouched.
 Over 200 years later, not much has changed.

 The Neptunes comprise two pairs of islands known as the North and South Neptunes.
 Their rocky-cragged coves are home to Australia’s largest colony of Fur Seals.
 High up on their granite promontories, you’ll see White Breasted Sea Eagles hunting and hear the conversational twitter of Rock Parrots and marvel at the fabled Albatross.
 It’s a bird-lover’s paradise.

-The Neptunes are an integral part of our Shark Adventures and Expeditions.
-On board the Princess II, they provide a spectacular backdrop to the main event – the Great White Sharks.
+The Neptunes are an integral part of our Shark Adventures and Expeditions, they provide a spectacular backdrop to the main event – the Great White Sharks.

 Male Great Whites (up to 5-metres/16-feet) inhabit the islands all year round.
 The seal pups are born in summer (December to January), but don’t start entering the ocean until winter (April to August).
 That’s when the giant female Great Whites (up to 6-metres/19-feet) come to the Neptunes.
 That extra metre almost doubles their body-weight.
 They’re absolutely awesome creatures.

 The Neptunes are a pristine, wild and rugged paradise – an elemental tour de force – where the planet’s most amazing prehistoric survivor congregates.
 We have the privilege to ‘dip our toes’ into its fantastic realm.